apache/accumulo-website/README.md

 Note that Step 3 should always be a fast-forward merge.
 That is, there should never be any reason to force-push it if everything is done correctly.
-If extra commits are ever added to asf-site that are not present in asf-staging, then those branches will need to be sync'd back up in order to continue avoiding force pushes.
+If extra commits are ever added to `asf-site` that are not present in `asf-staging`, then those branches will need to be sync'd back up in order to continue avoiding force pushes.

 The final site can be viewed [here][production].